Located in Negeri Sembilan, Malaysia, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.

 Featured facilities include a big swimming pool with a Jacuzzi for relaxation.
 Beside them is children’s pool with attached water slides.
 Spa and fitness centre are also available here.

 Ideally located at 14th mile of Pantai Road, Eagle Ranch Port Dickson is perfect for a tropical adventure.
 Well known for corporate excursions, the resort will come out with the best team-building programmes to motivate the participants.

-Wide array of recreational games and facilities are offered here.
-They offer obstacle course with 5 main elements, teambuilding games, management games, night activities, horse riding, map reading and go kart to train leadership skills and emphasise on teamwork.
+A wide array of recreational games and facilities are offered here.
+They offer obstacle course with 5 main elements, teambuilding games, management games, night activities, horse riding, map reading and go-kart to train leadership skills and emphasise on teamwork.

-For accommodation, they offer log cabins, long house, paddock chalets, dormitories and tepees.
-These accommodations are simple and provide a local living experience to fullest.
+For accommodation, they offer log cabins, longhouse, paddock chalets, dormitories and tepees.
+These accommodations are simple and provide a local living experience to the fullest.